 Why we picked the Kia Sedona:

 As you might expect, Kia offers the best value proposition in the minivan segment.
-The Sedona’s $26,900 base price undercuts its Chrysler, Toyota, and Honda competitors, and Kia continues to offer a 10-year/100,000-mile powertrain warranty.
+The Sedona’s $27,000 base price undercuts its Toyota and Honda competitors, and just about matches the Chrysler Pacifica, which starts around the same price but gets expensive quickly with options.
+Kia continues to offer a 10-year/100,000-mile powertrain warranty.
 But the Sedona has other good qualities as well.

-The sole available powertrain is a 3.3-liter V6, which sends 276 hp and 248 lb-ft to the front wheels through a six-speed automatic transmission.
+The sole available powertrain is a 3.3-liter V6, which sends 276 hp and 248 lb-ft to the front wheels.
+An eight-speed automatic transmission replaces the old six-speed automatic for the 2019 model year.
 As with other minivans, no one will ever mistake the Sedona for a sports car, but Kia claims the structure is among the most rigid in the segment, which imparts good handling qualities.

 Test drivers spend extensive time behind the wheel of the vehicles, conducting real-world testing, driving them on highways, back roads, as well as off-road and race tracks when applicable.